Target Earth (video game)

-Target Earth, released in Japan as is a run and gun video game developed by Masaya in 1990 for the Sega Genesis.
+Target Earth, released in Japan as is a run and gun video game developed by NCS in 1990 for the Sega Genesis.
 It was re-released on the Wii’s Virtual Console, and on the Nintendo Switch's Nintendo Classics.
 It is the first game in the Assault Suits series.

 Plot

 In 2201, expanding technologies have given man the power to live anywhere in space.
 With this backdrop, the story begins with a war between Earth (and its colonies) fighting a cyborg army returning from deep space.
 In the early stages, the nature or purpose of these cybernetic adversaries, named Chron, is unknown.
 However, it is later revealed that Chron are the survivors of a failed space expedition (Outer Space Expeditionary Party) sent by Earth one hundred years earlier.

 The Earth Defense League fights to defend Earth.
 Its core is the Assault Suit—a twelve-foot-tall armored battle machine with powerful fighting capabilities.
 The player is Rex, an Assault Suit Wing commander and master at Assault Suit combat.
 The battle begins on Ganymede and shifts to battles in space, on the Earth, and inside enemy outposts.